Denali Capital Acquisition Corp. Announces Extension of Deadline to Complete an Initial Business Combination

 Forward-Looking Statements

 This press release includes forward looking statements that involve risks and uncertainties.
-Forward looking statements are subject to numerous conditions, risks and changes in circumstances, many of which are beyond the control of the Company, including those set forth in the "Risk Factors" section of the Company's prospectus for its initial public offering filed with the SEC.
+Forward-looking statements are subject to numerous conditions, risks and changes in circumstances, many of which are beyond the control of the Company, including those set forth in the "Risk Factors" section of the Company's most recent annual report on Form 10-K and quarterly reports on Form 10-Q filed with the Securities and Exchange Commission.
 The Company expressly disclaims any obligations or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in the Company's expectations with respect thereto or any change in events, conditions or circumstances on which any statement is based.

 SOURCE Denali Capital Acquisition Corp.